 The final step is to seal it.
 You could use a polycrylic or something along those lines, but I wanted to be sure the vinyl didn’t come off so I thought Mod Podge might be a better option.
 I did about 4 coats on all of the dice to ensure they were nice and protected.
 Full disclosure, though – I did learn that these can’t be stored outside if your area gets as hot as mine.
 I had a couple of the dots peel off, so I brought them in.
 So far they’re holding up okay other than that, but I may go back and do polycrylic at some point on top of the Mod Podge.

 Then?
 Toss them all in a bucket and get to playing.
-We used an old olive bucket we’ve had since we went to Round Top.
+We used an old olive bucket we’ve had sitting around for a while.
 I was going to use it as a planter but I think it may have found its best life as a yard dice roller!